Blog

 What is Amazon TACoS?

-TACoS, or Amazon TACoS, is a metric that measures ad spend relative to the total sales revenue, which includes ad sales + organic sales.
+Amazon TACoS is a metric that measures ad spend relative to the total sales revenue, which includes ad-attributed sales + organic sales.

 The purpose of running Amazon advertising campaigns is to drive sales and increase brand awareness.
 The heart of TACoS is that if your ad campaigns perform well, it will help improve your overall organic sales.